 London Symphony Orchestra

 To paraphrase the distinguished orchestra, they may not be able to perform, but they will keep playing.
+Keep calm and carry on, indeed.
 The LSO has announced twice-weekly full length concerts streamed live on YouTube.
 The next one is led by Sir John Eliot Gardiner, who conducts Schumann’s Symphony No. 3 and Mendelssohn’s Concerto for Violin and Piano featuring violinist Isabelle Faust.